salesforce/bazenv/design_doc.md

   * `add path [name]` - Adds an existing bazel install directory to the set of known bazel versions, optionally setting a name
   * `list` - Lists the set of known bazel version names
-  * `available` - Lists the available versions of bazel that can be installed from bazel's github releases
+  * `available` (maybe) - Lists the available versions of bazel that can be installed from bazel's github releases
   * `install name` - Downloads and installs a bazel version from bazel's github releases
   * `remove name` - Removes a bazel version from the set of known versions
 * `bazel` - A shim that delegates to the chosen real `bazel` command, setting the correct `JAVA_HOME` environment